dddicillo/3901-tutorial/README.md

 ##### Closure

-Closure features are powerfull in JavaScript which allows nesting of functions.
+Closure features are powerful in JavaScript which allows nesting of functions.

 	var pet = function(type) {
       var getType = function() {